imqueue/imqueue.com/tutorial/deployment.md

 Platform.
 Now it is just a matter of tuning your cloud environment enabling auto-scaling features and whatever you need else.

+There is one important thing to note about running @imqueue clients in a docker containers.
+If you're not using custom naming of your clients, each time client is created it will try to generate a client unique name based on operating system UUID.
+As far as all docker images out-of-the-box will obtain the same OS UUID, you should set it on the first image build to a unique value.
+That should be usually done in `/etc/machine-id` or `/var/lib/dbus/machine-id`, etc. Please, refer to a documentation related to an OS used as a base image of your container to find a proper location.

 ### Environment Variables

 Environment variables is a powerful way to separate configuration for